-Production: I.E. production Rhode Island Red would be a bird that has many characteristics of a Standard Rhode Island Red, but is bred for utility purposes and is not appropriate for poultry shows or 4-H showing.
+Rhode Island Red: A type of bird that has many characteristics of a Standard Rhode Island Red, but is bred for utility purposes and is not appropriate for poultry shows or 4-H showings.

 Pullet: A female chicken (sometimes applied to other species) under 1 year of age.

-Ratite: The family of birds including Ostriches, Emus ad Rheas.
+Ratite: The family of birds including Ostriches, Emus and Rheas.

 Rooster: A male chicken (sometimes applied to other species) over 1 year of age.

-Species: A distinction for a specific type of animals.
+Species: A distinction for a specific type of animal.
 For example, geese are a species and ducks are a species.
-There may be many breeds of each species.
+There may be manybreeds of each species.
 Typically species cannot interbreed successfully, for example a duck and a goose can not produce offspring together.
 If species can cross the offspring are typically sterile like a mule (horse x donkey).